joshuakalla/data_science_campaigns/setup.md

 xvfb-run -a -s "-screen 0 640x480x16" /usr/bin/wkhtmltopdf.exe "$@"
 ```

-I think save annd exit the editor.
+I then save and exit the editor.
 Finally, in the Terminal I add:
 ```
 chmod a+x wkhtmltopdf
 ```